iamcharizar-ai/Project_Arbor/README.md

 # ARBOR - a living skill tree for real life

+**Live**: https://arbor-umber.vercel.app · 445 skills across 11 realms · React + Vite (JavaScript)

+**Status (as of 2026-07-21)**: v3.0 bundles the skill tree at build time, so it runs standalone with no vault connection required — the description below (file-backed via a connected Obsidian folder) was the original v1/v2 design and still works if you connect a vault, but the deployed build no longer needs one.
+Built solo, self-taught, no backend server.

 ARBOR is a visual "skill tree" website, like the ones in video games, but for real-life self-improvement.
 Instead of leveling up a fake character, you level up actual skills - calisthenics, guitar, mobility, coding, and more - and watch a glowing tree of nodes fill in as you improve.

 ## The idea in plain terms